Mr-Smyth/Touch-AI/README.md

 #### Contact us:
 * Some more site common styling with a related image and some information about contacting us.

-* A contact form, which regests:
+* A contact form, which contains:
     * Name
     * Business Name
-    * Eir/Zip code
+    * Postcode
     * Telephone Number
     * email
     * Contact number
     * How did you find out about us message box
     * How would you like to be contacted Radio buttons
     * Message box

 ---